bearbob/bearbob.github.io/content/post/i-am-not-a-resource/index.md

 > "If I have two engineers, both of them should be able to do it!".
 That's true, but the difference in skill has a ripple effect.
-While Alice may take 2 weeks to finish their task, Bob is already done after one week.
+While Alice may need 2 weeks to finish their task, Bob is already done after one week.
 They will both finish.
-But at different speeds - and speed is what we are aiming for.
+But at different speeds - and speed is what we are optimizing for.
 We want to deliver fast.

 Depending on the project adding more people might have negative consequences and suddenly the project takes longer.